runxiyu/rfd/draft-pragmatics/pragmatics.md

 In February 2022, the author decided to permit limited usage of nonfree chat platforms to hopefully spread our ideas to the general public.
 This was attempted by registering a Discord account, creating a Guild called "Free Software Introductions", and setting up a basic Discord-to-IRC relay to #fsi on both irc.andrewyu.org and irc.libera.chat.

-One of the communities that he knows about, the VF-Technic Minetest community, primarily uses Discord as a means of communication by plays not in-game.
-As the users inside are Minetest players, a Free Software voxel sandbox game, similar to but much more flexible and freedom-respecting than Minecraft, it is believed that the users have some contact with Free Software, although they might not understand the freedom part of the issue, i.e. they might be thinking in terms of "open source" instead.
+One of the communities that he knows about, the VF-Technic Minetest community, primarily uses Discord as a means of communication by players not in-game.
+As the users inside are Minetest players, a Free Software voxel sandbox game, similar to but much more flexible and freedom-respecting than Minecraft, it is believed that the users have some contact with Free Software, although they might not understand the freedom part of the issue, i.e. they might be thinking in terms of "open source" instead, and do not understand the harms of nonfree JavaScript and services like Discord.
 After sharing the invite link in the VF-Technic Guild, some people joined, and we've partially converted two users.

 # Justification